VoltBit/remotevision/README.md

 The advantage is the ease of working with the code since it is quite modular and written in Python (both the Bluetooth client, the WiFi search and setup programs).

+For missing features and other problems check the issue list.

+Documentation

 [Android Bluetooth doc](https://developer.android.com/guide/topics/connectivity/bluetooth.html)

 [C Bluetooth Linux] (https://people.csail.mit.edu/albert/bluez-intro/)